vicgarcia/c920pi/README.md

 After running this script, there will be some manual configuration required to configure and enable the No IP dynamic dns updater.
-If this is something you want to use, you have to perform this.
+If this is something you want to use, you have to run this to install/configure to utility.

-to configure the No-IP client (optionally)

     cd /usr/src/noip-2.1.9-1
     make && make install

+After performing this installation, reboot the raspberry pi.
+When the device reboots, the camera capture will be running and serving live video.

+You should be able to access this video in a browser at :

+    http://<ip or hostname of raspberry pi>:8000/video.m3u8

 Vic Garcia | http://vicg4rcia.com